ovh/cds/README.md

  So yes, buzzwords or not, a multi-cloud Auto-scale OnDemand is a reality with CDS :-)

-#### Some explanations on the comparaison matrix
+#### Some explanations on the comparison matrix

 - *1 Impossible if you create your pipeline with Pipeline plugin, force usage of jenkinsfile
-- *2 There is the Pipeline plugin, but not compatible with Graphical COnfiguration with ui, Git branching, and repository manager integration.
+- *2 There is the Pipeline plugin, but not compatible with Graphical Configuration with ui, Git branching, and repository manager integration.
 - *3 [Multi-branch pipeline plugin](https://wiki.jenkins.io/display/JENKINS/Pipeline+Multibranch+Plugin ) - but incompatible [Pipeline plugin](https://wiki.jenkins.io/display/JENKINS/Pipeline+Plugin)
-- *4 Job Cacher plugin not compatible with Blue Ocean, MultiBranch PIpeline, Pipeline plugin, but not compatible with Swift Storage
+- *4 Job Cacher plugin not compatible with Blue Ocean, MultiBranch Pipeline, Pipeline plugin, but not compatible with Swift Storage
 - *5 "The current version of this plugin may not be safe to use. " https://wiki.jenkins.io/display/JENKINS/EnvInject+Plugin
 - *6 https://jenkins.io/doc/book/managing/security/#authorization
 - *7 it's not builtin, it's JCloud plugin